 There is a very small but growing Shia Muslim minority in Mauritania.
 The Mauritanian government has historically had warm diplomatic relations with Iran and was hesitant to target Shia Muslims.
-However, in 2018 a Shia religious center was closed down.
-Sunni religious leaders in the country have increasingly vocalized their denunciations of the minority group, calling for the government to impose restrictions.
+However, Sunni religious leaders in the country have increasingly vocalized their denunciations of the minority group, calling for the government to impose restrictions.
+In addition, several people accused of atheism have been arrested and imprisoned in the recent past.